bbauska/W3Cx-3of5/README.md

 &nbsp;
 <br/>

-Using the <v> tag, you will distinguish different voices that should be displayed in different colors (depending on the HTML5 video player implementation).
+Using the &lt;v&gt; tag, you will distinguish different voices that should be displayed in different colors (depending on the HTML5 video player implementation).
 See the CSS presented in the previous section to see how to specify the colors for the different voices.

-Example source code:
+<h4>Example source code:</h4>

 ```
 1. 00:00:56.000 --> 00:01:04.000